-- To afford an opportunity for the student and field instructor to explore and assess the student's achievement of specific practice behaviors as articulated in the learning agreement. - To afford the student and field instructor an opportunity to identify practice behaviors which should be the focus for future learning. - To provide a verbal and written assessment as part of the students' record.
+- To afford an opportunity for the student and field instructor to explore and assess the student's achievement of specific practice behaviors as articulated in the learning agreement. - To afford the student and field instructor an opportunity to identify practice behaviors which should be the focus for future learning. - To provide a verbal and written assessment as part of the student's record.

 As with any performance evaluation, comments should be supported by reference to specific situations.
-Issues presented in this conference should have been discussed during the students' weekly supervision.
+Issues presented in this conference should have been discussed during the student's weekly supervision.
 There should be no surprises.
 It is the field instructor's responsibility to write and draft the final evaluation.
-The student will be given some time to review the content.
-The evaluation conference then follows.
-Changes may be made in the evaluation of the student if the field instructor agrees.
-Students will complete the evaluation in its final form before it is returned to the Practicum Instructor.
+The student should be given some time to review the content.
+The evaluation conference should follow.
+Changes may be made in evaluation of the student if the field instructor agrees.
+Students should complete the evaluation in its final form before it is returned to the HPU Field Education Director.
 Both the student and the field instructor sign the evaluation.
 Signing the evaluation indicates that the student has read the evaluation.
-If the student does not agree with evaluation, in whole or in part the student may write comments explaining areas of disagreement.
+If the student does not agree with evaluation, in whole or in part the student may write comment explaining areas of disagreement.

-At the beginning of each semester the Director of Field Education sends a packet of information to the field instructor including the format for the on-site verbal assessment and the final evaluation form.
-These are also available in the appendices section of this handbook.
+At the beginning of each semester the Field Education Director sends a packet of information to the field instructor included in this is the format for the on-site verbal assessment and the final evaluation form.

+These are also available in the appendices section.

-Agency Field Instructor Grade
+Field Instructor Grade

 The field instructor will grade the student pass or fail for the practicum.
 In conjunction with the field practicum, students will be taking the practicum seminar.
-The grade from the field instructor is added into the other grades achieved in the practicum seminar, and the student receives a final letter grade, assigned by the practicum instructor, for the combination of the seminar and the practicum.
+The grade from the field instructor is added into the other grades achieved in the practicum seminar, and the student receives a final letter grade for the combination of the seminar and the practicum.

-The grade of Incomplete ("I") may be given to students who have not completed the requisite hours in their practicum despite making a good-faith effort and/or for reasons beyond their control, e.g., illness, family emergency, or other reasons as approved by the seminar instructor in coordination with the Director of Field Education.
+The grade of Incomplete ("I") is given to students who have not completed the requisite hours in their practicum in spite of making a good-faith effort and/or for reasons beyond their control; e.g., illness, family emergency, or other reasons as approved by the practicum instructor and Field Education Director.
 The student is expected to develop a written plan for completion of the requisite hours and a timeline to accomplish the remaining hours.
 This is handled cooperatively in close consultation with the student's practicum instructor.
 By University policy, grades of Incomplete may be extended no more than six months.
 Students who have not completed the requisite hours to convert an Incomplete to a grade will receive a grade of failure ("F") and will not be permitted to progress to the next practicum.

-The student is expected to advise the practicum seminar instructor and Director of Field Education at the beginning of the semester if their work schedule will interfere with their ability to complete the requisite 225 hours by the ending date of the semester as articulated by the HPU calendar.
-Additionally, the student must complete a "Request to Extend Practicum Hours" (which can be found on the Social Work website under "Resources for Students") and submit this to both the practicum seminar instructor and Director of Field Education for approval."
+The student is expected to advise the practicum seminar instructor and Field Education Director at the beginning of the semester if their work schedule will interfere with their ability to complete the requisite 225 hours by the ending date of the semester as articulated by the HPU calendar.
+Additionally, the student must complete a "Request to Extend Practicum Hours" (which can be found on the Social Work website under "Resources for Students") and submit this to both the practicum seminar instructor and Field Education Director for approval."

-Termination from Practicum
+Termination from Practicum:

 At times termination from practicum occurs.
-The BSW Program makes every effort to ensure the success of students in the field and strongly encourages students to seek help from faculty members, their advisor, seminar practicum instructor, field instructor and any other available support services from the university.
-However, if none of these efforts prove successful termination may be initiated.
+The MSW Program makes every effort to insure the success of students in the field and strongly encourages students to seek help from faculty members, their advisor, seminar practicum instructor, field instructor and any other available support services from the university.
+However, if none of these efforts prove successful termination may be initiated